 This is a somewhat traditional post for me - every year I write a little something about this week, as it is the lead-off to The Silly Season and often one of my busiest here at the Casa.

 So, here we go.

-Wednesday - cleaning, cleaning, more cleaning (I move slowly, the Casa is enormous, and I am not a good housekeeper so when we DO clean, it's a job).
-Getting the dressing ready to bake.
-Maybe making the green bean casserole ahead of time.
+Monday - cleaning, cleaning, more cleaning (I move slowly, the Casa is enormous, and I am not a good housekeeper so when we DO clean, it's a job).
+Grocery shopping, because theres nothing like looking for obscure ingredients at the last minute.
 Panicking about the butter - is two pounds enough for the day?
 Gah!
 Making sure the table linens are washed and ready to use and pulling out the "good" flatware**.

 Thursday - Turkey goes in to bake.
 Dressing goes in to bake.
-Green bean casserole goes in to bake.
 Green beans are steamed.
+Corn is seared.
 Finishing up any last minute cleaning.
 Children are shooed outside to frolic.
 Friends and family trickle in.
 Set the table.
 Fill the water pitcher.
 Watch TV and baste the turkey.
 Make food, food, more food.
 Serve.
 Eat.
 Coma.
 Dessert and coffee/tea.
 More coma.
 Play games.
 Pack leftovers to go for guests.
+Eat more.
 Sleep well.

-Saturday - Start figuring out Yule stuff, maybe start addressing holiday cards...or, who am I kidding?
-Napping.
+Saturday - Start figuring out Yule stuff, maybe start addressing holiday cards, helping Mom with the Mistletoe Market.

 How is your week shaping up?

 *These are dishes that Mum and I bought one piece at a time from a grocery store a long, long, looooong time ago.
 Service for fourteen including serving dishes, either free or bargain priced with purchase of a certain amount of groceries.
 I love them.
 Not fancy, but pretty and simple and I like them.